Things were going well for Monica, until a middle aged stalker took an interest in her.

 September 1973 East London.

-Monica looked over as Anne walked into Benito's Italian restaurant and stood posing at the door.
+A month later, Monica was clearing a table and looked over as Anne walked into Benito's Italian restaurant and stood posing at the door.

 "Go on then," Anne said.
 "Get off and get ready for your karate."

 Monica gave a smile.
 "You didn't have to come so early.
 It don't start till seven."

 Anne grinned back and walked across towards the staff changing room with Monica following.
 "No, you done me a right good turn yesterday, so I'm returning the favour."